jefmud/flask_starter_project/README.md

 # flask_starter_project
-A flask starter project with user login, registration, administration, and Bootstrap -- featuring PeeWee
+A flask starter project with user login, registration, administration, and Bootstrap -- featuring PeeWee ORM.

 Currently compatible with Python 2.7.9 and higher.